20 Years of Solitude

 Barrel-chested and bull-necked, Will had cerulean blue eyes that offset the safe, sturdy gravity of his body and made me feel as though I were drowning.
 They were the kind of eyes described in novels as being washed out, like the sky.
 If I had grown up in the middle of the rainforest, and Will’s eyes had been the first blue eyes I ever saw, I would’ve thought he was either a god or on his death bed.

-I was 20 years old and despite it being only our first date, Will was already my favorite person.
+I was 20 years old and despite it being only our first date, Will was already one of my favorite people.
 We sat at a candlelit table in a restaurant in the basement of the Italian Workman’s Club in Madison, Wisconsin.
 Two bottles of wine in, I stared into his eyes and recalled a short story by Gabriel Garcia Marquez.

 “It’s about a man and woman who meet every night in a dream and recognize each other by repeating the phrase, ‘Eyes of a Blue Dog.’
 But upon waking, the woman can’t remember what the man looks like.
 She writes their phrase throughout her town, but the man can’t remember anything from his dreams, and they walk by each other like two ships passing.
 I can’t imagine anything sadder.”